 In 28 BC, Augustus, the first Roman emperor, built a monumental family tomb at the Campus Martius, an area north of the Capitoline Hill.
-Today only ruins remain of what was once one of the most venerable buildings of Rome.
+Today, only ruins remain of what was once one of the most venerable buildings of the Roman Empire.

 The bottom layer was planted with Cypress trees.
 On the top layer at the central part of the monument, the Romans built a tumulus topped with a large bronze statue of Augustus.